 Citizen Science at Work

-August 23rd and 24th of 2019, citizens of Georgia will be conducting the first ever statewide pollinator census.
+August 21st and 22nd of 2020, citizens of Georgia will be conducting the second statewide pollinator census.

 This includes YOU if you live in Georgia!
 You will want to be a part of pollinator history!

 Ten Steps in Participating in the Great Georgia Pollinator Census:

 - Look at the Insect Counting & Identification Guide to become familiar with how to identify the insects you will see.

 - Choose a favorite pollinator plant in your garden.
 This should be a plant that you have noticed attracts insects!

 - Print out a counting sheet, find a pencil, grab a comfortable chair and a cool drink.